pankajpatro703/pankajpatro703/README.md

 ### The Libre Restaurant Analogy

-Imagine a *restaurant* where you are mandated to pay for the *dish* in advance and sign an agreement to not try to reproduce any of the *cuisine* without prior permission from the *management*, before being offered a *seat*.
+Imagine a *restaurant* where before being offered a *seat* you are mandated to pay for the *dish* in advance and sign an agreement to not try to reproduce any of the *cuisine* without prior permission from the *management*.
 You are then *blindfolded* and *fed* the *dish*.
 The *recipe* is a secret and even the *chefs* are legally forbidden from disclosing them.

 Next, imagine a *restaurant* where you can ask to look for any of the *recipes* at any time and *order* your *dish* if you want to.
 Since nothing is holding you back from replicating the *dish* and/or selling it, the prices are extremely low.
 You are permitted to share the *recipe* with anyone along with any modifications you think that would enhance the *dish*.
 The *chefs* benefit from this and are able to better the *dish* with time.
 The community helps improve the quality of the *dish*.

 The former *restaurant* may be profitable but can hardly be called ethical.
 It tries to sue and shutdown nearby *restaurants* which pose danger to its business.
 The latter respects your freedom of knowing what you *eat*.

 In this analogy, source codes are the 'recipe' that a computer needs to generate softwares for the user while programming is the art of writing meaningful pieces of software.
-Not everyone owns a *restaurant* or knows how to *cook* but everyone needs *food* to survive.
+Not everyone owns a *restaurant* or knows how to *cook* but everyone needs to consume *food*.
 We should be free to choose what we want to *eat*.
-You can find more about software freedom [here](https://www.gnu.org/philosophy/free-sw.en.html).
+You can find more about **Software Freedom** [here](https://www.gnu.org/philosophy/free-sw.en.html).

 ---